 - About the Program

 The Farm Credit training curriculum is modeled on a previous farm stress program Michigan State University Extension developed for the U.S. Department of Agriculture's (USDA) Farm Service Agency (FSA).
 This combination of online and in-person trainings is designed specifically for individuals who interact with farmers and ranchers.
-It provides participants the skills to understand the sources of stress, learn the warning signs of stress and suicide, identify effective communication strategies, reduce stigma related to mental health concerns and connect farmers and ranchers with appropriate mental health and other resources.
+It provides participants the skills to understand the sources of stress, learn the warning signs of stress and suicide, identify effective communication strategies, reduce the stigma related to mental health concerns and connect farmers and ranchers with appropriate mental health and other resources.

 The entire farm stress management program is made possible by Farm Credit’s National Contributions Fund, and we hope to partner with more farm and rural organizations in 2020.